Got a claim from a major flood, storm or natural disaster?

 Is damage to my land covered?

 Land damage is not typically covered by your house insurance policy.
-The Earthquake Commission provides this cover, but it is administrated by your insurer.
+The Earthquake Commission provides this cover, but it is administered by your insurer.
 In this case IAG.
 Land damage does not need to be from an Earthquake, flood damage and slip can be claimed.
 Learn more about EQC cover and how it works .

 How are loss of rents, or alternative accomodation costs paid?

-If it’s likely you will exceed your loss of rent amount (for landlord houses) or alternative accomodation amount (for owner occupied houses) the entire entitlement (eg $20,000) will either be paid early in the claim process or as part of the cash settlement.
+If it’s likely you will exceed your loss of rent amount (for landlord houses) or alternative accommodation amount (for owner occupied houses) the entire entitlement (eg $20,000) will either be paid early in the claim process or as part of the cash settlement.
 Otherwise the entitlement will be paid out in chunks (usually 4-6 weeks at a time)

 We cannot provide any additional payments above what you are entitled to in your policy.